harisharjun/arjunuvacha/content/post/RRR/index.md

 There are other nominations this year:
 Kartiki Gonsalves's The Elephant Whisperers, Shaunak Sen's touching All That Breathes.
 But it is RRR that is taking away all the media light.

-If you’re a movie buff like me, you can watch it live on Disney+ Hotstar.
+If you’re a movie buff like me, you can watch it live on [Disney+ Hotstar](https://www.hotstar.com/) in India.

 Thanks for reading!
 Check out my other articles too...